spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 1. Transfer of data from the source system via the API connector.
 The data is transferred in the real-time, which ensures that the data is always current across all integrated platforms.
 2. Data is fed into Alumio and transformed there.
-3. Transfer of data to the target system via the API connector
+3. Transfer of data to the target system via the API connector.

-For more details about the Spryker Middleware Powered by Alumio, see LINK
+For more details about the Spryker Middleware Powered by Alumio, see [LINK]

 The Spryker Middleware Powered by Alumio is the foundation of the Spryker Integration Apps.
 You can also use it to build custom integrations.

 ### Spryker Integration Apps

-The Integration Apps let you import data data between your Spryker system and third-party systems quickly, without any development effort, and without the need to configure mapping and transformation of data, as the configurations are preset.
+The Integration Apps let you import data between your Spryker system and third-party systems quickly, without any development effort, and without the need to configure mapping and transformation of data, as the configurations are preset.

 To exchange data between a Spryker system and a third-party system with an integration app, you need to do the following: